andreas-volz/starts/README.md

 ### What’s Implemented

-Please take a lokk into the [GitHub project](https://github.com/users/andreas-volz/projects/1) for StarTS to see what's implemented and what not.
+Please take a look into the [GitHub project](https://github.com/users/andreas-volz/projects/1) for StarTS to see what's implemented and what not.

 - **Godot Resource Import Process**:
   Successfully imports Starcraft’s proprietary data formats into Godot, making them accessible for the engine.